Best Children's Picture Books About Trees for Arbor Day and Earth Day

 The Bee Tree by Patricia Polacco is the story of a young girl, her grandfather, and their hunt for a beehive filled with honey.
 The hunt gets the whole community buzzing.
 This book ends with some homey wisdom from grandpa "Just like we ran after the bees to find their tree, so you must also chase these things adventure, knowledge, and wisdom through the pages of a book!"

 Chicka Chicka Boom Boom

-Chicka Chicka Boom Boom by Bill Martin Jr. and John Archembault is one of the most well-known children's books of all time, with alphabet letters that climb up the coconut tree and then fall right back down.
+Chicka Chicka Boom Boom by Bill Martin Jr. and John Archambault is one of the most well-known children's books of all time, with alphabet letters that climb up the coconut tree and then fall right back down.
 Though this book isn't exactly an Arbor Day choice, it is conveniently about letters marching up and down a tree.
 This book is very appropriate for young preschoolers and is a fun choice to read aloud in a story hour setting.

 The Giving Tree

 The Giving Tree by Shel Silverstein is one of my all-time favorite books.
 This story is a fable about love and sacrifice.
 A tree gives of itself through every stage of a man's life.
 You can easily read this story to a group of children at the library, but it can be appreciated by anyone.
 While the hero of the story is a tree who gives everything it has to its boy, the parable for Arbor Day is chilling.